In 2022, University of Valley Forge's tuition was $22,400 a year.

-University of Valley Forge is a private, religious institution, so it has the same tuition for residents of Pennsylvania as it does for residents from other states.
+University of Valley Forge is a private, religious institution, which means it has the same tuition for residents of Pennsylvania as it does for students who live in other states.

-Choosing a college where you qualify for in-state residency can cut the cost of college tuition.
-Be sure to confirm your state's eligibility criteria for as an in-state resident.
-Every state has its own rules about what makes someone eligible for in-state tuition.
+Choosing a school where you are eligible for the reduced tuition offered to state residentscan drastically reduce the cost of tuition, as well as loans and interest owed.
+Take the time to verify your state's requirements for as an in-state resident.
+Each state has different requirements to qualify as in-state resident.
 The most common requirement is that students must have lived in the state for a full year before starting school.
-There may be other criteria as well, depending on the state you and your parents currently live in.
+There may be additional requirements as well, depending on the state you and your parents currently live in.

 Explore other Pennsylvania colleges